Star Wars: The Force Awakens Thoughts

 If I’m being honest with myself, I think I’d have to admit that STAR WARS ended for me a long time ago.
-It’s all downhill since 1983 and everything that has come since is for a different audience than me.
+It’s been all downhill since 1983 and everything that has come since is for a different audience than me.
 I’ll stick with the original trilogy and everyone else can enjoy or hate these new movies.
 I don’t really have any strong feelings about them.

 I have two departing final nitpicks regarding Chewbacca.
 Since Return of the Jedi he has looked odd to me.
 They make him too clean looking now.
 He’s not as mangy anymore.
 When I see him in the old movies he looks rougher, realer.
 All that running around has made his hair go all over the place.
 His hair is just flopping all over his face a lot of the time.

 It looks like if he gets wet he’ll reek of that wet dog smell and make Han want to open a window in the Falcon.
 Sometimes he pushes his head hair back and he looks more groomed, but for a lot of the time he looks like he could use a brushing.

 Now his head is always all brushed and he just looks too neat looking.
 His fur looks nice and soft, it’s got brighter color to it.
 It always looks like he just got shampooed.
 It’s like he’s carrying a comb in his back pocket.
 It’s something I always immediately notice about post-1983 Chewbacca.